-Persecution of Christians in Mozambique: according to the 2017 census found that Christians, mostly Roman Catholics, constitute 59% of Mozambique’s population; Muslims comprise 19%.
+Persecution of Christians in Mozambique: a 2017 census found that Christians, mostly Roman Catholics, constitute 59% of Mozambique’s population; Muslims comprise 19%.
 However, the Muslim population is largely concentrated in the northern part of the country, where this attack took place.
 All over Africa, Christians are increasingly threatened as Islamist groups become ever more aggressive and violent.
 Mozambique is a relatively new arena for their operations.

 “Monastery Attacked by Islamists in Northern Mozambique,” The Tablet, May 19, 2020: